jacksonh1/pairk/docs/user_guide.rst

 There are 2 implementations of the scoring matrix method:

-1. ``pairk.pairk_alignment`` - the original implementation.
+* ``pairk.pairk_alignment`` - the original implementation.
 This is a bit slow because it does an exhaustive comparison of all k-mers in the query sequence with all k-mers in the homologs.
-2. ``pairk.pairk_alignment_needleman`` - a faster implementation that uses the Needleman-Wunsch algorithm (as implemented in Biopython) to align the k-mers.
+* ``pairk.pairk_alignment_needleman`` - a faster implementation that uses the Needleman-Wunsch algorithm (as implemented in Biopython) to align the k-mers.
 This is faster and should yield the same results.

-The basic inputs for these functions are:
+inputs common to both functions are:

 * ``idr_dict_in``: a dictionary of IDR sequences, where the keys are the sequence ids and the values are the sequences.
 Includes the query sequence (the sequence to split into k-mers and align with the homologs).
 * ``query_id``: a query sequence id (the sequence to split into k-mers and align with the homologs).
 This id should be present in ``idr_dict_in``.